-This course introduces students to the fundamental tools of advanced Sinological research.
-It opens with a survey of the history of Sinology as an intellectual discipline and a critical engagement with influential works from that discipline.
-It then addresses the procedures for handling such issues as chronology, geography, bureaucracy, biography, and bibliography in the study of China.
-These procedures are not exhaustive in any sense; they will be shaped by students' individual research needs.
-The aim of the course is therefore not to convey factual information but to lead students from a dependent and passive approach to the study of China towards a critical and self-sufficient style of research.
+This course introduces students to the fundamental tools and approaches of advanced research in Chinese Studies.
+It has two main aims.
+First, it surveys the history of Chinese Studies as an intellectual discipline and supports a critical engagement with influential works from that discipline.
+Second, it addresses the methods for handling such issues as chronology, geography, bureaucracy, biography, and bibliography in the study of China.
+These methods are not exhaustive in any sense; they will be shaped by students' individual research needs.
+This course therefore aims not so much to convey factual information as to develop a critical and self-sufficient style of research on China.

 Upon successful completion, students will have the knowledge and skills to:

-- Identify the major themes, issues, and methods of Sinological research, both past and present, and evaluate the ways in which they have been addressed in different contexts.
+- Identify the major themes, issues, and methods of research in Chinese Studies, both past and present, and evaluate the ways in which they have been addressed in different contexts.

-- Demonstrate the methods of advanced Sinological research necessary to locate and interpret information from a variety of sources, both pre-modern and modern, and to apply that information to solving specific practical research questions.
+- Demonstrate the methods of advanced research in Chinese Studies necessary to locate and interpret information from a variety of sources, both pre-modern and modern; and synthesise that information to solve specific practical research questions.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.